 where $ 0\leq r<1$ and $K=\frac{Tr[W_{CHSH}\rho_{AB}(\rho_{AB})^{T_{B}}]}{4N(\rho_{AB})}$.\\ The parameter $r$ is chosen in such a way that $S^{New}_{NL}(\rho_{AB}^{ent})>0$.
 The upper bound of $r$ can be obtained by imposing the restriction $S^{New}_{NL}(\rho_{AB})>0$ and it is given by

-Therfore, in this way, we have shown in \cite{anuma} that it is possible to calculate the strength of non locality of any bipartite two-qubit entangled state whether it is detected/not detected by the CHSH witness operator.\\ Furthermore, we have derived the relation between the non-locality of pure three-qubit entangled state in terms of the strength of non locality of two-qubit entangled state.
+Therefore, in this way, we have shown in \cite{anuma} that it is possible to calculate the strength of non-locality of any bipartite two-qubit entangled state whether it is detected/not detected by the CHSH witness operator.\\ Furthermore, we have derived the relation between the non-locality of pure three-qubit entangled state in terms of the strength of non-locality of two-qubit entangled state.
 In \cite{anuma}, the relations are derived for a few three-qubit pure entangled states.
-In this work, we will generalise the relationship between the non-locality of any arbitrary three-qubit state and the non-locality of its reduced two-qubit state.
+In this work, we will generalize the relationship between the non-locality of any arbitrary three-qubit state and the non-locality of its reduced two-qubit state.